-- 72. Parental higher education data is collected as part of the DDB Student Return.58 It indicates whether one or more of the student's parents has a higher education qualification.
+- 76. Parental higher education data is collected as part of the DDB Student Return.
+It indicates whether one or more of the student's parents has a higher education qualification.
 On the DDB Student Return this data is primarily collected as part of UCAS applications.
 Providers are also expected to collect this information for eligible students who did not use UCAS.
 Previous publications have restricted parental higher education data to students who could be matched to their UCAS application, but this does not appear to have a substantial impact on data quality, so this restriction is no longer applied.
-See IPPARED. - 73.
+See IPPARED. - 77.
 As a result of changes to data collection requirements, the reporting of parental higher education data for most postgraduate students and non-UK domiciled students dropped considerably in 2020-21.
-Because of this change, from 2020-21 onwards, parental higher education data is only provided in this release for UK-domiciled undergraduate students. - 74.
-The use of parental higher education information has previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+Because of this change, from 2020-21 onwards, parental higher education data is only provided in this release for UK-domiciled undergraduate students. - 78.
+Population and year coverage restrictions applied to parental higher education information are detailed in Table 1 and Table 2.